x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 v1.5.1-beta rolled out
 * Changed sl0puacb.cs to have more advanced methods
 * Changed sl0puacb.cs to have anti forensics methods
-* The DLL needs to be remade if u want to the new sl0puacb.cs
+* The DLL needs to be remade if u want to use the new sl0puacb.cs
 * The old sl0puacb.cs been removed to sl0puacb-backup.cs, the dll in the package is the old one!!.

 # Issues